SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 15. Alcatraz Prison Tour

-Another favorite among things to do in San Francisco with teenagers is taking a tour of Alcatraz Island.
+Another one of my favorite things to do in San Francisco with teenagers is taking a tour of Alcatraz Island.

 This ex-federal prison used to host the worst of the worst criminals in the US, some famous for their crimes and others more famous for their escape attempts, in which they would have to swim a mile through frigid waters to get to shore.